KietHo1/FirstProject/README.md

 You may also see any lint errors in the console.
 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
 Website Anime made by me using HTML and CSS.
+(Internship at Data Design VietNam and Amazing Tech)